- Books, Literature, and Writing»

 There are also the Doctors Bird (or Byrd in some jurisdictions), Katz, Fish, Frogg, Crabbe, Wolfe, Crowe, Buck and Bone.

 In my spare time, I peruse the sites of some foreign VMA's, which don't always call themselves VMA's.
-Just for kicks I typed Irish Veterinary Medical Association into my browser and learned that it’s called Veterinary Ireland and a benefit of membership is special mortgage rates.
+Just for kicks I typed Irish Veterinary Medical Association into my browser and learned that it’s called Veterinary Ireland and a benefit of membership, at the time I clicked on the site, was special mortgage rates.

 If you don’t find this group exciting enough, try the Veterinary Council of Ireland, Irish Veterinary Nursing Association, Veterinary Northern Ireland, and the Veterinary Officers Association, which is for veterinary surgeons (as they’re known over there) employed by the Irish government.